 Talk about spatial this and binaural that making your head spin?
 Damned noise thingy and chipset rubbish talk driving you a little twitchy.
 Well, we hope we can help you out there.
-We want to explain what these the features are and why technology levels matter.
-Except we are going to try and do it so you don't need a masters in physics to understand us.
+We want to explain what these features are and why technology levels matter.
+Except we are going to try and do it, so you don't need a Masters in physics to understand us.

-Once upon a time there was three hearing aid technology levels, what were known in the profession as low end, mid range and high end.
+Once upon a time, there were three hearing aid technology levels, the profession knew them as low end, mid-range and high end.
 Then many of the hearing aid manufacturers introduced four, loosely they are called, basic, standard, advanced and premium and that is the designations I will use here for clarity.
 Let's take a look at those levels and what you can expect from them in general.

-Every couple of years a hearing aid manufacturer releases a new product range, once it was every four years but it seems to have accelerated to every two years.
+Every couple of years a hearing aid manufacturer releases a new product range, once it was every four years, but it seems to have accelerated to every two years.
+While we are talking about the technology lifecycle, you can find out how long hearing aids actually last here.
 For clarity, a product range may be referred to as a chipset, a platform or a family by differing people within the profession.
 Each new product range will have four levels of technology.

-We said that there used to be three technology levels in hearing aids but that had changed, we kind of feel what the manufacturers have done in most cases is actually split the mid range into two levels.
-A lower mid range which is what we are calling standard and a higher mid range which is what we are calling advanced.
-Normally within each technology level there will be every hearing aid type that they produce.
+We said that there used to be three technology levels in hearing aids but that had changed, we kind of feel what many of the manufacturers have done in most cases is split the mid-range into two levels.
+That is a lower mid range which is what we are calling standard and a higher mid range which is what we are calling advanced.
+Generally, within each technology level, there will be every hearing aid type that they produce.

-For instance, widex have introduced their new product range the Unique, the Unique product range is based on the new Unique chipset and it has four levels of technology, the 440 which is top of the range or premium technology, the 330, the 220 and the 110 which is the basic level of technology.
+For instance, Widex has introduced their new product range the Evoke, the Evoke product range is based on the new Evoke chipset, and it has four levels of technology, the 440 which is top of the range or premium technology, the 330, the 220 and the 110 which is the basic level of technology.

-Each of those Widex technology levels have a full family of hearing aids including custom, BTE and RICs.
-Nearly every manufacturer offers hearing aid products in this manner, some use different names to mark different technology levels but most use some sort of name and numeral combination.
+Each of those Widex technology levels has a full family of hearing aids including custom, BTE and RICs.
+Nearly every manufacturer offers hearing aid products in this manner, some use different names to mark different technology levels, but most use some name and numeral combination.
 Phonak like to confuse everyone by giving their hearing aid types different names, but at least they stick to the numeral using the number 90 for their premium top of the range devices, 70, 50 and finally 30 for their basic level.

 The Little Book of Hearing Aids